ijse/serve2/Readme.md

 # serve2

   Forked from [tj/serve](http://github.com/visionmedia/serve), add dynamic file process function.
-Since it's not only a *file / directory server*, I create a new repository.
+Since it's now more than a *file / directory server*, I create a new repository.

-  We can use `serve2` not only serve static file and directories, but dynamic process the http requests.
+  We can use `serve2` not only serve static file and directories, but dynamic process the http requests, even proxy.

 ## Installation